US, South Korea begin computer-simulated drills amid North Korea tensions

 "North Korea should not exaggerate our efforts to keep peace nor should they engage in provocations that would worsen the situation, using (the exercise) as an excuse," he said.

-The joint U.S.-South Korean drills will continue to Aug.
-31 and involve computer simulations designed to prepare for war with a nuclear-capable North Korea.
+The joint US-South Korean drills will continue to August 31 and involve computer simulations designed to prepare for war with a nuclear-capable North Korea.

 The United States also describes them as "defensive in nature", a term North Korean state media has dismissed as a "deceptive mask".